ANTI-RACISM & EQUITY INFORMATION

 FAQ

-How is your church responding to the urgent call for racial justice & equity ?
+How has your church responded to the call for racial equity?

 "But the end is reconciliation; the end is redemption; the end is the creation of the beloved community.
 It is this type of spirit and this type of love that can transform opposers into friends.
 The type of love that I stress here is not eros, a sort of esthetic or romantic love; not philia, a sort of reciprocal love between personal friends; but it is agape which is understanding goodwill for all men.
 It is an overflowing love which seeks nothing in return.
 It is the love of God working in the lives of men.
 This is the love that may well be the salvation of our civilization."